fidecastro/discomfort-docs/docs/examples/create-first-workflow.md

 # Create Your First Discomfort Workflow

-In this tutorial, you'll create your first programmatic ComfyUI workflow using Discomfort.
+In this example, you'll create from scratch your first programmatic ComfyUI workflow using Discomfort.
 We'll build a simple image generation workflow that demonstrates the core concepts.

 ## What You'll Learn